Falkor/puppet-augeas/README.md

 -------------------------

-## Implementation details
+## Contributing to this project

-If you want to contribute to the code, you shall be aware of the way this module is organized implementation details.
+If you want to contribute to the code, you shall be aware of the way this module is organized and managed.

 ### Git Branching Model